-To power Passport, plug the small end of the supplied coiled power cord into the telephone-type power jack on Passport's left side, and plug the lighter adapter into your vehicle's lighter socket or accessory socket.
+To power PASSPORT, plug the small end of the SmartCord, (telephone-type connector) into the modular jack on PASSPORT's right side, and plug the lighter plug adapter into your vehicle's lighter socket or accessory socket.

-Passport operates on 12 volts DC negative ground only.
-The lighter plug provided is standard size and will work in most vehicles.
+PASSPORT operates on 12 volts DC negative ground only.
+The lighter plug provided is a standard size and will work in most vehicles.
+However, some vehicles may require our optional sleeve to ensure a snug fit.
+If so, simply call or visit our website.
 Of course, your lighter socket must be clean and properly connected for proper operation.

-Note: depending on your vehicle, the lighter socket power may either be continuously on, or it may be switched on and off with your ignition switch.
+NOTE: Depending on your vehicle, the lighter socket power may either be continuously on, or it may be switched on and off with your ignition switch.